MUSSELBURGH GRAMMAR SCHOOL

 UNIFORM REMINDER

-Thank you for your ongoing support of our dress code.
+Thank you as always for your support with our uniform.

 Reminder that all absences should be reported before 8am by texting 07860 049075.
+We have noticed that there are a few parents leaving pupil absence messages on out staff absence line.
+This line is not always manned after 8am therefore pupil absences will not be pick up in time.
 Please help us cut down on staff time and costs by notifying us before we have to contact you.

 Please also remember to let us know in advance of any healthcare appointments for your young person, to save time at the point they need to leave school.
 If we haven’t been notified in advance, we will need to call you to verify, which may delay their departure from school.